I’ve read and watched most reviews of the Canon EOS R, and man, what an echo chamber. The online review game has gotten really lazy.

 Shortcomings

 - Lack of eye tracking in Servo mode (which is Canon’s version of AF-C).
-Possible firmware fix coming.

 - No IBIS.
 I don’t think Canon was expecting to get the reaction they got, so expect it in the next camera since there are already patents filed.
-I also think people are over rating IBIS.
-It’s nice, but not always game changing depending on what lenses you use.
+I also think people are over-rating IBIS.
+It’s nice but not always game-changing, depending on what lenses you use.

 - Buffer.
 I’ll throw this one in there because it’s fun even though it won’t matter that much.
 The Canon EOS R only has a 1GB buffer vs 1.5GB in the Sony A7III.
 Canon EOS R Memory card speeds are also about 40MB/s slower compared to the Sony A7III memory card speeds.
 Which is odd, usually Canon cameras are very fast.
-I was getting about 100MB/s with the Canon which is still pretty good, especially if you shoot the new cRAW where files are usually under 15MB.
+I was getting about 100MB/s with the Canon, which is still pretty good, especially if you shoot the new cRAW, where files are usually under 15MB.
 Amazing!

 With all the awesome things this camera does and got right, are those shortcomings really a big deal?
-It missed big on three things, but completely atomic bomb dropped everyone else at a few other things.
+It missed big on three things, but the atomic bomb dropped everyone else at a few other things.
 Lenses, beautiful EVF, touch screen menus, articulating screen, bitrate, dual pixel autofocus, cRAW, ergonomics (although I really don’t mind the ergo on my A7rIII, I sometimes like the smaller design of the Sony).

 Canon EOS R Conclusions